uselessness/Basecamp/README.md

 <br>

 #### contributing
-the project is currently closed for about 2 weeks, and after this point, any commits will be looked over. thanks for anybody looking over the code and submitting changes.
+the project is open for contributions.

 <br>